sirex/databot/README.rst

 ===========

-In this quick start guide we are going to scrape Reddit_ index page and will extract all data from that index page.
+In this quick start guide we are going to scrape Reddit_ index page and will extract all data from index page.

 .. _Reddit: https://news.ycombinator.com/